 There are numerous reasons some sales professionals better predict the future than others.
 They stay up on current events and trends to quickly recognize hot or cooling markets.
-They accurately analyze data to project reasonable revenues in the coming quarters.
+They accurately analyze data to project industry trends and competitor positioning.
 And, they regularly engage with decision-makers to discover business pain points and their remedies.

-Designing a mutual plan is different than merely passing along the major points of conversations.
+Designing a mutual plan is different than merely passing along the major points of the conversation.
 As the name implies, these proposals are done jointly with a prospect to eliminate potential confusion or false expectations — on both sides of the table.
-They can be written on company letterhead or embedded in an email message.
-Since the format isn’t as important as the function, the sales rep and prospect can decide the method for documentation together.

 It is also important to understand a mutual plan is not a to-do list.
 Yes, it includes activities to be done, but those items are listed to achieve a greater goal.
 The intention is to validate a prospect’s confidence in their buying decision.
 And for you, as the sales rep, to serve as a guideline to deliver as promised.

 A clear summary of the prospect’s business issue.
 Outline a summary of their challenges and problems and the solution they need.
 More specifically, this summary is a confirmation and reiteration of the language and wording that your prospect has actually used.
 What’s important is that both of you have the same expectations and understanding of why the prospect needs to partner with you for their purchase.

 Confirm customer-specific value.
 Note how your company is uniquely qualified to resolve the prospect’s most pressing issues.
 The focus is on the value your solution provides to the company, not a laundry list of your service or product features.
 While a mutual plan is part of the sales process, it is not the place to fall into the trap of feature dumping.